hansonmcoombs/training-basic_python/sphinx/source/what_python.rst

 ^^^^^^^

 There is a documented style guide for python; it's called `PEP8 <https://www.python.org/dev/peps/pep-0008/>`_.
-While following PEP8 isn't necessary, it does make for much more readable (and thus less error) code.
+While following PEP8 isn't necessary, it does make for much more readable (and thus less error prone) code.
 Through this course we will try our best to follow pep8 and as you start to write scripts we'd encourage you to start taking it on board.